robot9706/FSSE/README.md

 # FSSE
-Fallout Shelter save editor (for Android)
+Fallout Shelter save editor for Android and Windows.